dthree/wat/editing.md

 ## Folder Structure

-Wat documents are organized to as much as possible mirror the syntactic structure of a language or library.
+Wat documents are designed to mirror the syntactic structure of a language or library as much as possible.
 The root `/docs` folder has a folder for each language or library.
 Each `function`, `method` or `property` of that library has a corresponding markdown file.

 For example, to represent the cheat sheat for Javascript's `array.splice()` method, use this folder structure: